Skip to content

 Worry, like all emotions, is a barometer — it signals that something needs our attention.
 Where did this worry come from?
 Who does it belong to?
 What do I gain from holding on to it?

 To worry less, we must shift our focus to trusting the natural flow and timing of things.
 Life happens.
-It is in constant change.
+It is in a constant state of change.
 Life is immeasurable.
 Life simply is.

 Love your life.